firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

                 https://www.dotslashlinux.com/2017/04/29/booting-the-linux-kernel-without-an-initrd-initramfs/

-            you shouldn't compile this option as a module as it'll result in an unbootable system.
+            you shouldn't compile this option as a module as it may result in an unbootable system.
 ```
 <h3><&ast;> SCSI CDROM support</h3>